 Manager’s Depreciation Calculation Worksheet currently calculates depreciation using the declining balance method.
-Depreciation is calculated as a percentage of book value.
-If this is not your depreciation method, you cannot use this worksheet.
+Depreciation is calculated as a percentage of book value based on the number of days in the depreciation period.
+If this is not your depreciation method, you cannot use this worksheet for that asset.
 Capabilities for other depreciation methods, including straight-line, will be added in the future.

 Manager can calculate depreciation automatically and enter depreciation for an accounting period for all fixed assets at once.
 To include a fixed asset in this process, its annual depreciation rate must be entered on the fixed asset form:

 The annual depreciation rate can be entered when purchasing new fixed assets.
 Or it can be added by clicking Edit for a fixed asset in the Fixed Assets tab.

 Manager treats the annual depreciation rate as a notional rate for a typical, 365-day year.
 To figure depreciation over a defined time period, the program calculates a daily depreciation rate from the notional annual rate by dividing the annual rate by 365.
 As a result, depreciation calculated for leap years will be slightly more than for standard-length years.